gurnec/btcrecover/TUTORIAL.md

 Here are some additional types of typos that require a bit more explanation:

- * `--typos-closecase` - Like `--typos-case`, but it only tries changing the case of a letter if that letter is next to another letter with a different case.
+ * `--typos-closecase` - Like `--typos-case`, but it only tries changing the case of a letter if that letter is next to another letter with a different case, or if it's at the beginning or the end.
 This produces fewer combinations to try so it will run faster, and it will still catch the more likely instances of someone holding down shift for too long or for not long enough.

- * `--typos-insert s`  - This tries inserting the specified string (in the example, an “s”) in between each pair of characters (and also at the end).
-The string can be a single letter, or some longer string (in which case the string is inserted in its entirety), or even a string with one or more wildcards in it.
-Of course, using wildcards can drastically increase the total number of combinations...
+ * `--typos-replace s` - This tries replacing each single character with the specified string (in the example, an `s`).
+The string can be a single character, or some longer string (in which case the character is replaced by the entire string), or even a string with one or more expanding wildcards in it.
+Using wildcards can drastically increase the total number of combinations.

- * `--typos-replace s` - Just like `--typos-insert`, but instead of inserting the string, this removes a single character and puts the string (or the wildcard substitutions) in that character’s place.
+ * `--typos-insert s`  - Just like `--typos-replace`, but instead of replacing a character, this tries inserting a single copy of the string (or the wildcard substitutions) in between each pair of characters, as well as at the beginning and the end.

+    Even when `--typos` is greater than 1, `--typos-insert` will not normally try inserting multiple copies of the string at the same position.
+For example, with `--typos 2 --typos-insert Z` specified, guesses such as `CaiZro` and `CZairoZ` are tried, but `CaiZZro` is not.
+You can change this by using `--max-adjacent-inserts #` with a number greater than 1.

 #### Typos Map ####